 About Pulmonary Fibrosis

-You may never have heard of pulmonary fibrosis (PF) or interstitial lung disease (ILD).
+You may never have heard of pulmonary fibrosis (PF) or interstitial lung disease (ILD) before now.
 Interstitial lung diseases are relatively rare compared to chronic pulmonary disease (COPD), a much more common breathing-related ailment.
+Still, worldwide nearly 5 million people are affected by pulmonary fibrosis.
+In the US alone, about 200,000 to 250,000 people are affected.

 Pulmonary fibrosis may be caused by exposure to harmful chemicals or environmental irritants or by other diseases such as rheumatoid arthritis.
 For some patients, the cause cannot be determined.
 In this case, the diagnosis is called idiopathic.